 Callers join the conversation and offer opposing attitudes, calling political correctness a form of thought control and censorship and a phrase frequently used to cut off intelligent discourse.
 Echoing the callers’ concerns, Ken challenges Leonard, asking whether the reality behind the language has changed.
 He argues that political correctness prevents the public expression of negative attitudes, signaling an apparent victory when, in fact, attitudes and behavior remain not only unchanged but more difficult to combat.
 As a caller, remarks, racism might be driven underground by politically correct language, but not out of existence.

-- Roving Philosophical Reporter (Seek to 5:39): Reporter Zoe Corneli interviews Academy of Art students in San Francisco about political correctness today, asking when the distinction between proper and improper language becomes censorship.
+- Roving Philosophical Report (Seek to 5:39): Zoe Corneli interviews Academy of Art students in San Francisco about political correctness today, asking when the distinction between proper and improper language becomes censorship.

-- 60-Second Philosopher (Seek to 50:04): Ian Sholes describes how the Cultural Marxism movement based out of the Frankfurt School at Columbia University in the 1930’s spawned the contemporary political correctness catechism.
+- 60-Second Philosopher (Seek to 50:04): Ian Shoales describes how the Cultural Marxism movement based out of the Frankfurt School at Columbia University in the 1930’s spawned the contemporary political correctness catechism.

 Leonard Steinhorn, Professor of Communication and Director of the Public Communication Division, American University